How Loan Officers Qualify Borrowers

 The Pre-Approval Process:

-• Once the loan officer deems that the borrower pre-qualifies for one of their loan programs, the loan officer can take the application over the phone
+Once a loan officer determines that a borrower pre-qualifies for one of their loan programs, the pre-approval process begins.
+The loan officer may take the application over the phone or direct the borrower to their company’s website to complete the official 4-page mortgage loan application, 1003.

-• After reviewing 1003, the loan officer will run a tri-merge credit report and will use the middle of the three credit scores
+After reviewing the completed 1003, the loan officer will run a tri-merge credit report.
+They will then use the middle of the three credit scores from this report to further assess the borrower’s qualification for the loan.

 The loan officer needs to carefully review the borrowers’ credit report and look out for the following: